olvaffe/olv-notes/graphics/specs/vulkan.md

 - there are five explicit synchronization mechanisms
   - fences, semaphores, events, pipeline barriers, and render passes
   - `VkSemaphore` is for cross-queue synchronization with submit granularity
-  - `VkFence` is for vk/cpu synchronization with submit granularity
+  - `VkFence` is for device/host synchronization with submit granularity
     - wait is on the CPU side
-  - `VkEvent` is for vk/cpu synchronization with command granularity
+  - `VkEvent` is for device/host synchronization with command granularity
     - wait is on the GPU side
 - 7.1.
 Execution and Memory Dependencies
   - an operation is an arbitrary amount of work to be executed on
     - the host,
     - a device, or
     - an external entity such as presentation engine
-  - a synchronization command introduces, between two sets of operations,
+  - a sync command introduces both execution and memory dependencies between two sets of operations, defined by the command's two sync scopes
-    - an execution dependency
-      - the first synchronization scope defines the first set of operations
-      - the second synchronization scope defines the second set of operations
-    - a memory dependency
+    - a sync scope of a sync command defines which ops are considered for execution dependency
-      - the first access scope defines the first set of memory accesses
+    - e.g., when the first sync scope is `VK_PIPELINE_STAGE_2_TRANSFER_BIT`
-      - the second access scope defines the second set of memory accesses
-      - this is needed to deal with memory caches and domains
+      and the second sync scope is `VK_PIPELINE_STAGE_2_FRAGMENT_SHADER_BIT`, the sync cmd introduces execution dependences between transfer ops before the sync cmd and fs ops after the sync cmd
-  - an execution dependency guarantees the first set of operations happens-before the second set of operations
+  - an execution dependency between two sets of ops guarantees that the first set happens-before the second set
     - i.e., the first set complete before the second set is initiated
-    - not enough for RAW hazard, when the first set writes and the second set reads
+  - an execution dependency chain between two sets of ops also guarantees that the first set happens-before the second set
-    - nor enough for WAW hazard
+    - two consecutive sync cmds form a chain if the intersection of "the second scope of the first cmd" and "the first scope of the second cmd"
+  - execution dependences alone are not enough to avoid memory hazards
+    - because of caches
   - types of memory access operations include
-    - an availability operation makes writes available to a memory domain (e.g., vkFlushMappedMemoryRanges makes host writes available in host domain)
+    - an availability operation makes writes available to a memory domain (e.g., `vkFlushMappedMemoryRanges` makes host writes available in host domain)
     - a memory domain operation makes writes available in one domain available in another (e.g., `VK_ACCESS_HOST_WRITE_BIT` in source access mask makes host writes available in device domain)
-    - a visibility operation makes writes available become visible to the specified memory accesses (e.g., writes available in device domain are made visibile to accesses defined by the destination access mask)
+    - a visibility operation makes writes available to a domain become visible to specified memory accesses (e.g., `VK_ACCESS_SHADER_READ_BIT` in dst access mask makes writes available in device domain become visible for shader reads)
-  - a memory dependency is an execution dependency that includes availibitiy and visibility operations such that
+  - a memory dependency is an execution dependency that includes availibitiy and visibility operations, such that
     - the first set of operations (defined by the first sync scope) happens-before the availibility operation
     - the availibility operation happens before the visibility operation